-If you don't have any "corporate-type" samples (i.e., the kinds of work corporate clients might hire you to do: marketing brochures, newsletters, ad copy, direct mail, web content, etc.), you'll need to gather some of those.
+If you don't have any "corporate-type" samples (i.e., the kinds of work corporate clients might hire you to do: marketing brochures, newsletters, case studies, white papers, ad copy, direct mail, web content, etc.), you'll need to gather some of those.

 Start with any projects from past/present jobs: manuals, press releases, newsletters, web content, speeches, articles, etc. Do pro bono work for a charity or start-up firm.
 Team up with a graphic designer, also starting out, and either approach those same type entities together or "create" a portfolio with pieces for real or fictitious companies.
-You might choose to streamline your marketing (and boost your credibility) by using an online portfolio to showcase your work (check out www.writeinc.biz - my commercial site).
+Streamline your marketing (and boost your credibility) by creating an online portfolio to showcase your work.